 CMAT aspirants must note that in CMAT 2020 “Language comprehension” section will have 25 questions comprising of 100 marks.

-MBA aspirants who are appearing in CMAT 2019 that will be conducted in January 2019 should practice for Language Comprehension with expert explanation as follows:
+MBA aspirants who are appearing for CMAT 2019 which will be conducted on 28th January 2019 should practice for Language Comprehension with expert explanation as follows:

 Read the following argument carefully and answer the questions that follow.